dave-honig/Boardgames_Excel_Project/README.md

        ```

 1. The sheet "Genre" was created with a Pivot Table from the Data Model.
-- ~70% games included a genre.
+- ~70% games included at least one genre.
--  1/3 of the top games were wargames followed by Strategy games at ~20%  and thematic games at 10%.
+-  1/3 of the top games were wargames followed by strategy games at ~20% and thematic games at 10%.

 <p align="center">
 <img src="/images/top_game_genres.png" width=60% alt="Top Boardgame Game Mechanics">